brianauton/rails-futurizer/README.md

 Upgrading a legacy Rails app can be a frustrating process.
 Ideally, you'd like to break the upgrade up into as many discrete steps as
-possible: upgrade the Ruby version here, a couple gems there, and check the code into master with all tests passing at each step.
+possible: upgrade the Ruby version here, a couple gems there, and continually commit to master with all tests passing at each step.

 But these intermediate steps often involve version combinations that are not well supported or tested (e.g. Ruby 2 + Rails 2), and a lot of